Lake Turkana Wind Power Station: Social and Environmental Impacts

 Negative social and environmental impacts have also been highlighted in LTWP’s own Environmental and Social Impact Assessment (ESIA) which would have serious implications for the social, cultural, economic and political well-being of the communities affected.

 LTWP documents detail plans for the construction of a new "camp" for 2,500 construction site workers.
 LTWP states that these workers will be employed local workers, trained for the job.
 However, this part of Northern Kenya lacks enough people to provide the labour so LTWP will need to employ most of these workers from outside the local area.

 According to the ESIA, there are a number of potential negative local impacts due to the arrival of the 2,500 workers and the construction work in general.
 These include: cultural contamination, increased risk of disease, community conflicts, challenges of labour force management, occupational hazards, increase in antisocial behavior, increased demand for wood resources in an area with an already "acute shortage", sanitation and waste disposal problems, and a decreased livestock grazing area.

 However, the project's positive social impacts have outweighed the negative ones and the project continues to share project benefits with the local communities through its Winds of Change Foundation.
 Some locals were informed about the project in 2007, while others expressed a lack of information.
-1180 people of the Sarima village were relocated and compensated with KSh.13,000/= (approximately €113), while Samburu people expressed appreciation of the project.
+1180 people of the Sarima village were relocated and compensated with KSh13,000 (approximately €113), while Samburu people expressed appreciation of the project.